dwyl/phoenix-ecto-append-only-log-example/README.md

 #### 4.2 Get/Get By

-Now that we've done the hard parts, we'll implement the rest of the functionality for our Append Only Log.
+Now that we've done the _hard parts_, we'll implement the rest of the functionality for our Append Only Log.

 The `get` and `get by` functions should be fairly simple, we just need to forward the requests to the Repo.
 But first, a test.

 ``` elixir
 defmodule Append.AddressTest do